hcoates/cse15l-lab-reports/lab-report-4.md

 [cs15lwi23apk@ieng6-203]:~:342$ rm -rf l<tab>
 ````

+The command rm -rf lab7 is used to delete the directory lab7 and recursively the files inside it.

 2 Setup Fork the repository
 ------

 <img width="836" alt="Screenshot 2023-02-23 at 11 29 02 AM" src="https://user-images.githubusercontent.com/114765933/221010562-43bd1efc-0724-479c-b33d-d0edd045ce21.png">

+From the lab7 repository linked on the week 7 lab directions, I forked the repository.

 4 Log into ieng6
 ------